- Minnesota homeowners in 13 metro cities will need to get a professional seller inspection before they sell their home.

 In certain cities in the Twin Cities metro, a seller inspection is required before the home can be sold.
-This inspection is often called the “Truth in Sale of Housing” (TISH) report, or a “truth in housing” report.
+This inspection is often called the “Truth-in-Sale of Housing” (TISH) report, or a “truth in housing” report.

-- City of Bloomington Time-of-Sale housing inspection
+- City of Bloomington Time-of-Sale Housing inspection

-- City of Maplewood Truth-in-Housing evaluation
+- City of Maplewood Truth-in-Sale of Housing report

 - City of Minneapolis Truth-in-Sale of Housing evaluation